 Important things to know

-- If you live in the UK you are able to declare yourself bankrupt.
-You must appear in court in person to present your bankruptcy application documents
+- If you live in England, Wales or Northern Ireland you are able to declare yourself bankrupt.

 In England and Wales:

 - The bankruptcy deposit is £550 and

 - The adjudicator fee is £130

 In Northern Ireland:

 - a solicitor’s fee, which is normally £7